18-Month-Old’s Sleep Schedule

 From 1-click sleep tracking to customized sleep coaching methods, the Smart Sleep Coach by Pampers is so effective that most users see results in one week or less!

 Learn more about wake windows and sleepy cues by checking out the Smart Sleep Coach by Pampers™ .
-This easy-to-use app guides you step-by-step so you can teach your baby how to fall asleep faster and stay asleep longer for optimal development.
+This easy-to-use app guides you step-by-step so you can teach your toddler how to fall asleep faster and stay asleep longer for optimal development.

 Sample Sleep Schedule for 18-Month-Olds with 1 Nap: